opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## output-path

-The path and name where the chart outputs.
+The name and path used for the chart's output.
 Default is `stdout`.

 ## limit